Book’s late TD run helps No 16 Notre Dame beat Virginia Tech

 “That was a great character victory for our football team,” Irish coach Brian Kelly said.
 “They endured a lot this week.
 They found a way to win.”

-“This week was about our team,” Book said.
-“It was about having that strong love for each other and just going out there for one another and playing for each other.”
+“Just a lot of grit and perseverance,” Notre Dame tight end Cole Kmet said.

+Book passed for 341 yards, with two touchdowns and two interceptions, and led the Irish with 50 yards on 13 carries.

-The Irish had committed three turnovers deep in Virginia Tech territory, including a fumble at the goal line that Divine Deablo returned for a 98-yard touchdown to tie the game at 14 with 9 seconds left in the first half.
+The Irish committed three turnovers deep in Virginia Tech territory, including a fumble at the goal line by Jafar Armstrong that Hokies safety Divine Deablo returned for a 98-yard touchdown to tie the game at 14 with 9 seconds left in the first half.

 “It’s a tough locker room in there,” Virginia Tech coach Justin Fuente said.
 “It’s a group of guys that played hard, prepared well for a very good football team on the road in a hostile environment and almost pulled it off.”